ngrok/ngrok-operator/docs/deployment-guide/credentials.md

-# Credentials

-Currently, the ngrok Kubernetes Ingress Controller requires a paid ngrok account.
-We are working to bring the full experience to the free tier and will update this when that has been released.

-Once you have an account, log into the [dashboard](https://dashboard.ngrok.com) and gather:
+In order to use the ngrok Kubernetes Ingress Controller, you will need a paid ngrok account.
+We are working on bringing the full experience to the free tier, and we will update this documentation when that is released.
+Once you have an account, you will need to log into the [ngrok dashboard](https://dashboard.ngrok.com) to gather the necessary credentials.

+You will need two things from the dashboard:
-- Your auth token from [here]](https://dashboard.ngrok.com/auth/your-authtoken)
+- Your auth token, which can be found [here](https://dashboard.ngrok.com/auth/your-authtoken)
-- An api key from [here](https://dashboard.ngrok.com/api)
+- An API key, which can be found [here](https://dashboard.ngrok.com/api)

-These will be created as a kubernetes secret which the controller gets access to.
-It uses the auth token to create tunnels, and the api key to manage edges and other resources via the ngrok API.
+These credentials will be created as a Kubernetes secret, which the controller will have access to.
+The auth token is used to create tunnels, and the API key is used to manage edges and other resources via the ngrok API.

-## Setup
+### Setup

-While the quickstart guide shows you can pass the credential values directly via helm values, in a production scenario, this is not recommended as its difficult do infrastructure as code in a secure manner.
-Instead, we recommend creating a kubernetes secret and passing the secret name to the helm chart.
-How you create the secret is up to you, whether its manually, or via various secrets tools like external secrets, sealed secrets, etc.
+While the quickstart guide shows you can pass the credential values directly via helm values, we do not recommend this for production scenarios.
+Instead, we recommend creating a Kubernetes secret and passing the secret name to the helm chart.
+This allows for easier infrastructure as code in a more secure manner.

-### Create the secret

-The secret should:
+#### Creating the Secret

+To create the secret, follow these steps:
-- be in the same namespace as the ingress controller
+- Make sure the secret is in the same namespace as the ingress controller
-- have a well formed name that can be passed to the helm chart
+- Use a well-formed name that can be passed to the helm chart
-- have two keys, `API_KEY` and `AUTHTOKEN`
+- Add two keys to the secret: `API_KEY` and `AUTHTOKEN`

-Example:
+Here is an example secret manifest:

 ```yaml
 apiVersion: v1